 Datalux confirmed that their production models used gold-plated terminals; the contact wire is also gold-plated.
 However, some variants instead have only one gold-plated terminal, specifically the terminal used as the stationary contact.
 In these variants, the other terminal has a grey finish that is too dark and dull to be silver plating (as used in some Cherry M9 variants); it is possible that instead the terminal is tinned.
 The grey colour continues all the way inside, where it is distinctly matt finish.
 Having both terminals gold plated does prevent oxide build-up between the contact wire and its terminal.

 T-5 switches sold by RS have black plungers and both terminals gold plated; this can be seen for example in a now out-of-stock listing at Silicon-Ark for T5L-M-NO (RS part 336-191).

 A red plunger stemless switch also exists.
 The terminal plating colours suggest T-5 (photos from Deepak Kandepet):

 This example is assumed to be a T-5P variant.

 Very view part details have been discovered.
 A number of discovered types presently have no known part number.

 The following table shows all recovered part numbers, either from their NATO Stock Numbers or from the catalogue excerpt retained by RS that was annotated with their own part numbers.
 Thus far, no service manuals have been obtained with part numbers in.

-As of March 2019, the following types are still available; for a small one-off order, they are $10.50 each, and $4.95 each for an unspecified larger quantity.
+By March 2019, only the following types remained available; for a small one-off order, they were $10.50 each, and $4.95 each for an unspecified larger quantity.

-Alternate action and DPST NO+NC are no longer produced.
-Heavy spring (-HS) versions may be available.
+Alternate action and DPST NO+NC were no longer produced by this time.

 The following table lists directly observed examples (rather than catalogue listings), and their specific characteristics.